The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

 Susanna M. Suh, Partner—Corporate

-Susanna M. Suh represents global commercial and investment banks and public and private companies in a wide range of legal matters, including loan financings, debt and equity securities offerings, liability management transactions, mergers and acquisitions, and corporate governance.
+Susanna M. Suh represents global commercial and investment banks and public and private companies in a wide range of legal matters, including loan financings, debt and equity securities offerings, and liability management transactions.
 Susanna is recognized as a leading lawyer in bank lending and debt capital markets by IFLR1000 and The Legal 500.
 She was honored as a Woman of Distinction by the Girl Scouts of Greater New York in 2017.

 My banking practice involves representing financial institutions and public and private companies in loan financings.